monarrk/ytscraper/README.md

 A super simple ytscraper that I basically stole from someone else.

 ### Why?
-Because I wanted to download "Don't Throw Out My LEGOs" by AJR at super sonic speed.
+Because I wanted to download "Don't Throw Out My Legos" by AJR at super sonic speed.

 ### Why are you posting this plagarism?
 Because I want to back it up and don't really care.